christopher-ward/a-link-to-the-match/README.md

 # A Link to the Match

-> - A Link to the Match is a matching game in which a player attempts to match the images contained on "playing cards".
+> - A Link to the Match is a game in which a player attempts to find matching pairs of images by flipping over cards.

 ## What is this app about?
 <details>